 People who experience symptoms affecting the way they think and perceive things may have a mental health condition known as a thought disorder.
-When an individual is having issues with putting together sequences of ideas in a way that is affecting their daily life and their behavior then they may need thought disorder treatment from a professional therapist.
+When an individual is having issues with putting together sequences of ideas in a way that is affecting their daily life and their behavior then they may need treatment from a professional therapist.
 Even though a thought disorder can be a serious illness, it is possible to use treatment as way to help manage the symptoms and improve the condition.

 There are many different issues that can occur when you have a thought disorder and it can affect people in various ways.
 At the core of a thought disorder are issues with illogical, problematic or incoherent patterns of thinking.
 These irregular thinking patterns may cause the person to behave in ways that interfere with their ability to function normally.